windkh/node-red-contrib-shelly/README.md

 See also https://shelly-api-docs.shelly.cloud/gen2/
 See also https://shelly-api-docs.shelly.cloud/gen2/Devices/ShellyPlus1PM
 The node can communicate with several shelly types.
 You must select the correct device type from the combobox when configuring the node.
+The msg.payload property can be used to issue commands (see examples below).
+Note that you can send multiple commands at once by creating an array in msg.payload.

 ## callback mode vs polling mode
 Unlike generation 1 devices the new generation supports the usage of scripts.
 In polling mode the node just behaves like the generation 1 node.